David B. Jones

-David B. Jones (1848 – August 23, 1923) was president and chairman of the board of directors of the Mineral Point Zinc Company and considered a founder of the Zinc industry in America.
+David Benton Jones (c.
+1848 – August 23, 1923) was president and chairman of the board of directors of the Mineral Point Zinc Company and considered a founder of the Zinc industry in America.
 When ill, he chartered a special train whose speed rivaled the time of the Scott Special.

 Biography

 "He founded the Mineral Point [Zinc] Company in Wisconsin, which owns the whole town in Wisconsin, about thirty years ago and merged it with the New Jersey Zinc Company in a nationwide organization in 1897."

 David Benton Jones had a winter home near Santa Barbara, California, at "Pepper Hill" in Montecito, California.

 He had a townhouse at 1435 Astor Street in Chicago, Illinois, and a summer house at Lake Forest, Illinois.
 When he was ill, he chartered a train between Los Angeles, Chicago, and Lake Forest which was a few minutes faster than the Scott Special.
 David B. Jones also had a house in Florida.

-"Mr. Jones was born in Pembrokeshire, North Wales, in 1848.
+"Mr. Jones was born in Pembrokeshire, South Wales, in 1848.
 He came to this country as a boy and received his education here, graduating from Princeton University in 1874.
 He was a close friend of ex-President Wilson."